 Many residents of Glen Rose believe, as do we, that the earth is only about 6,000 years old, as indicated in the Bible.
 They are therefore open to the possibility that the Paluxy tracks include human prints.
 Paluxy River may or may not have ever had the human tracks some say it did, but the site is an excellent place to ponder the importance of worldviews in the interpretation of observable facts.

-That seems like a gentle way of saying that Carl Baugh may be a clown and a charlatan, but even so, AIG shares the same beliefs, so even if Baugh’s evidence is junk, AIG won’t write him off entirely.
-But he’s not “mainstream.”
+That seems like a gentle way of saying that Carl Baugh may be a clown and a charlatan, but AIG shares the same beliefs, so even if Baugh’s evidence is junk, AIG won’t write him off entirely.
+However, he’s not “mainstream.”

 Copyright © 2012.
 The Sensuous Curmudgeon.
 All rights reserved.